melvitax/DateHelper/README.md

 ```

 ### Compare Dates
-Provides a way to check a date against another common scenarios like isToday, isNextWeek, is etc.
+Provides common checks like isToday or isNextWeek.
+It can also check against another date like isSameDay or isEarlier.

 - **Quick Checks**
  Checks date against common scenarios